top of page

 Your appetite disappears during the day, then shows back up the moment you finally sit down at night.

-You finish a meal and don't remember eating it—it's just gone.
+You finish a meal and don't remember eating it.
+A bummer.

-Food sounds good until it’s in front of you, and then suddenly nothing appeals.
+Food sounds good until it’s in front of you, and then suddenly you can't stomach It.

 These experiences can feel frustrating and confusing, almost like your appetite is working against you.

-When we step back and look at the bigger picture, these patterns often start to make more sense.
-The body functions as an interconnected system, and changes in appetite are often signals about how that system is responding.
+However, when we step back and look at the bigger picture, these patterns can start to make more sense.
+Our body functions as an interconnected system, and changes in appetite are information about how that system is responding.

 How your body systems talk to each other